 Updated – Guideline for FPMT Registered Teachers

-Please find the updated guideline on the Teacher Policy and Information page in the FPMT Members Area.
+Please find the updated guideline on the Teacher Policy and Information page in the FPMT Affiliates Area.

 Masters Program Materials Live Online

 The FPMT Masters Program Materials web page has gone live.
 The page is accessible in the FPMT Affiliates Area under “Education Programs” and provides centers implementing the Masters Program with all available unpublished translations and study materials.
 The revised edition of the Master Program Guidelines is also posted there.